urban-plumber/urban-plumber.github.io/index.md

 3. How does more detailed morphology information affect model performance?
 4. Are models utilising available meteorological information effectively?

+## Scope

+The project has two phases:

+- Phase 1.
+(May 2020 – Nov 2020) a single site evaluation to ensure participants are comfortable with the configuration, submission and evaluation process.
+- Phase 2.
+(Nov 2020 – Mar 2021) a multi-site evaluation across a range of increasingly urbanised sites.

+Read the [project protocol](/static/Urban-PLUMBER_protocol_v1.pdf) for more information.

 ## Who should get involved?

 **Modelling participants:** Models able to predict land-atmosphere radiant and turbulent heat flux exchange from meteorological inputs.
 Specialised urban land surface models, and general vegetation-focussed models are welcome.